Plumarine/TagMan/README.md

 A little bit later I will provide here the description of TagMan and how it works.
 But for now I just gonna add some code snippets that allow me to customize the tags and parameters through TagMan without any data layer modification and without any changes on the partners side.

 Will be happy to put me in contact here with somebody who knows and love TagMan as I do and will help me to resolve some problems.
-From my side I´m also open for new challenge and will be glad to help.
+From my side I´m also opened for new challenges and will be glad to help.